splunk/security_content/docs/_playbooks/trustar_enrich_indicators.md

 #### Description

 Use TruSTAR to gather threat information about indicators in a SOAR event.
 Tag the indicators with the normalized priority score from TruSTAR and summarize the findings in an analyst note.
-This playbook is meant to be used as a child playbook executed by a parent playbook such as &#34;threat_intel_investigate&#34;.
+This playbook is meant to be used as a child playbook executed by a parent playbook such as "threat_intel_investigate".

 - **Type**: Investigation
 - **Product**: Splunk SOAR